 led by the Executive Office of Energy and Environmental Affairs, is pursuing

 a variety of policies and programs to encourage energy conservation, efficiency,

 Regional Greenhouse Gas Initiative (RGGI):

-The Commonwealth has joined the RGGI cap-and-trade program, a cooperative
+The Commonwealth participates in the RGGI cap-and-trade program, a cooperative

 effort by Northeastern and Mid-Atlantic states to reduce carbon dioxide